Radio star Roman Kemp drops antidepressants after 16 years – opens up on emotional rollercoaster!

-Radio presenter and mental health advocate Roman Kemp has shared a significant update about his mental health journey, revealing that he has stopped taking antidepressants for the first time since he was 15 years old.
-The 31-year-old took to Instagram on Thursday to announce the milestone, sharing his reflections on the decision and the emotions that have followed.
+Radio presenter and mental health champion Roman Kemp has revealed a groundbreaking update in his journey.
+At 31, he’s stopped taking antidepressants for the first time since he was just 15.
+Roman took to Instagram to share the news, reflecting on the emotional highs and lows his decision has brought.

-Roman emphasized that his decision was personal and not a statement for or against antidepressants, adding, “They helped me through a long period of mental struggle in my life, but I’m now ready to move on.
+Roman stressed this choice is personal, not a swipe for or against antidepressants.
+“They helped me through a long period of mental struggle in my life, but I’m now ready to move on.
 Only posting in case anyone was ever worried about starting/stopping ❤️.”

-Kemp’s honesty was met with an outpouring of support from fans and celebrity friends alike.
-Musician Professor Green shared his own experiences, saying, “Would love to bend your ear at some point bro… huge step after all that time ❤️.
+• Musician Professor Green said, “Would love to bend your ear at some point bro… huge step after all that time ❤️.”

 “Talking about mental health needs to start earlier than when we get to 16 and we’re doing PSHE.
 It has to be engrained into lessons… as early as possible.”